 Continuing Competence Program

-The SRNA’s Continuing Competence Program (CCP) is a mandatory, ongoing education program that ensures all RNs and NPs are continually enhancing their practice through self-directed learning.
-Every RN and NP must complete the CCP annually as part of the requirements to hold a licence to practice registered nursing in Saskatchewan.
+The CRNS’s Continuing Competence Program (CCP) is a mandatory, ongoing education program that ensures all RNs and NPs are continually enhancing their practice through self-directed learning.
+Every RN and NP must complete the CCP annually as part of the requirements to hold a license to practice registered nursing in Saskatchewan.
 All RNs and NPs are required by law to complete the CCP, even for a partial year.

 Completing a personal assessment is the first step in the Continuing Competence Program.
 Every RN and NP must identify their strengths and weaknesses and focus on which competencies from the Standards and Competencies documents they wish to develop.
 We recommended focusing on two to three competencies for the year ahead.